 - how your MSc will help you in your future career.

-Two essays of 2,000 words each
+Two essays of a maximum of 2,000 words each

 Essays (usually academic) or other writing samples, written in English, are required.
-These should be examples of your best written work and need not related to South Asia.
+These should be examples of your best written work and need not be related to South Asia.
 Academic work is preferred to other forms of writing such as journalism, business reports or reportage, but you should include what you have available.

 Extracts of the requisite length from longer work are also permissible as long as the context is made clear.
 The word count does not need to include any bibliography or brief footnotes.

-This will be assessed for your understanding of a research question, the ability to construct and defend an argument, the use of evidence where relevant, powers of analysis and expression, and capacity to produce a scholarly text.
+These will be assessed for your understanding of a research question, the ability to construct and defend an argument, the use of evidence where relevant, powers of analysis and expression, and capacity to produce a scholarly text.